ecohealthalliance/birt-consumer/README.md

   _DISABLE_SCHEMA_MATCH #boolean, raise exception for headers not in the schema?
-  _CHUNK_SIZE #integer, number of lines to split the input file _MONGO_HOST #string, default command-line option for when -m is not specified ex. 'localhost' _MONGO_DATABASE #string, default command-line option for when -d is not specified ex. 'grits' _MONGO_USERNAME #string or None, default command-line option for when -u is not specified ex.
+  _CHUNK_SIZE #integer, number of lines to split the input file _MONGO_HOST #string, default command-line option for when -m is not specified ex. 'localhost' _MONGO_DATABASE #string, default command-line option for when -d is not specified ex. 'birt' _MONGO_USERNAME #string or None, default command-line option for when -u is not specified ex.
 None
   # Warning: this will be stored in plain-text
   _MONGO_PASSWORD #string or None, default command-line option for when -p is not specified ex.
 None